docker-library/docs/logicaldoc/content.md

 ## Your UserNo

 You can pass a LogicalDOC activation code (the UserNo) when you launch this image.
 In this way when your run the image the first time the activation procedure will be completed automatically and you will have a system completely setted up (ready-to-go).
+If you need an activation code, you can get one delivered to your email by filling-out the form at https://www.logicaldoc.com/product/free-trial